American Tr. Ins. Co. v Alcantara (2022 NY Slip Op 01871)

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Sandra E. Roper, J.), dated January 24, 2020.
-The order, insofar as appealed from and as limited by the brief, denied defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Matthew P. Blum, J.), entered February 18, 2020.
+The order, insofar as appealed from, denied defendant’s motion for summary judgment dismissing the complaint and, in effect, granted plaintiff’s cross motion for summary judgment to the extent of (1) dismissing defendant’s affirmative defense that plaintiff had failed to appear for duly scheduled examinations under oath and (2) awarding plaintiff partial summary judgment on liability.

 ENTER: